rfennell/AzurePipelines/Extensions/ArtifactDescription/readme.md

-This set of tasks gets details of builds
+# Artifact Description

-## Artifact Description
+Gets the PR reason for the primary Git artifact, if available, else an empty string is returned

-Gets the PR reason for the default Git artifact, if any.
+This task can be useful if you wish to send a notification as part of your release process e.g. use this task to get the PR reason and then use this text in another task to send a Tweet or Email.

-Has only been tested on GitHub artifacts.
+## Usage

-### Usage
+Add the task to a build or release.
+No further configuration is required.

-Add the task to a build or release
+The PR reason, if available will be set in the task's output parameter.

-#### Output Parameters
+## Output Parameters
-- OutputText - The name of the variable to output the value to, this variable does not tobe pre created.
+- OutputText - The name of the variable to output the value to, this variable does not to have be pre-created.